 Outcome Standard

-Roles and responsibilities of NVR registered training organisation staff and third parties are clearly defined and understood.
+Roles and responsibilities of WA registered provider staff and third parties are clearly defined and understood.

 Performance Indicators

-An NVR registered training organisation demonstrates:
+A WA registered provider demonstrates:

-it supports staff members to understand the components of this instrument and any other instrument made under section 185 of the Act, as in force from time to time, which are relevant to each staff members’ role as an employee of the organisation;
+it supports staff members to understand the components of this instrument and the compliance standards, which are relevant to each staff members’ role as an employee of the provider;

-it informs staff members of any changes to regulatory or legislative requirements that may affect the organisation’s delivery of services;
+it informs staff members of any changes to regulatory or legislative requirements that may affect the provider’s delivery of services;

-it has a system in place for ensuring any third parties meet the requirements of this instrument and any other instrument made under section 185 of the Act, as in force from time to time, and are aware of their obligations under these instruments; and
+it has a system in place for ensuring any third parties meet the requirements of this instrument and the compliance standards, and are aware of their obligations under these instruments; and

-the roles and responsibilities of persons engaged by the organisation are well-understood and documented, ensuring accountable decision-making.
+the roles and responsibilities of persons engaged by the provider are well-understood and documented, ensuring accountable decision-making.

 Division 2 – Risk management